-The Assessment Centre is the second stage of the accreditation process for schools applying for Quality Mark accreditation for the first time.
+The Assessment Centre is one of the accreditation process stages for schools applying for Quality Mark accreditation for the first time.
 Accredited schools are also required to successfully complete the Assessment Centre biennially in order to maintain their accreditation as a World Class school.

 Find out more about the accreditation process and eligibility criteria.